The Healing Power of Movement: How Exercise Transforms Mental Health

 In my own experience with Pilates, I’ve noticed how differently I might arrive to each session.
 Sometimes I come feeling tired or frazzled after a busy or stressful day.
 Yet I find that once I start tuning into my body and breath and begin to move, I gradually relax and reconnect.

-The challenge of the practice keeps it interesting for me, while simultaneously teaching me to be kind and patient with myself.
-How I show up to each session changes depending on a number of factors, making it a powerful exercise in self-acceptance.
+The challenge of the practice keeps it interesting, while simultaneously teaching me to be kind and patient with myself.
+How I show up to each session changes depending on many factors, making it a powerful exercise in self-acceptance.

 I’ve also found confidence building over time as I progress in my practice.
 This confidence has translated to increased assurance in my other physical activities.
 Whether I’m hiking or skiing, I notice greater body awareness and control, which not only improves performance but also reduces anxiety about potential injuries.